Synival/BaseMUD/README.md

 * Object / character materials can now be shown with the 'materials' command.
 * Mobs can now be in stunned, incapacitated, and mortally wounded states.
 * Caster mobs now say their spells when casting just like players.

-**Additional changes:**

-* Door open / closed status is visible in the "exits" command.
-* The `scan` command now checks for mob visibility in rooms based on room light level.
-* Furthermore, `scan <dir>` only checks two rooms ahead rather than four.
-To see that far, you'll need to use the "farsight" spell :)
-* `scan` also doesn't see through doors anymore.
-* Stunned / incapacitated / mortally wounded / dead state checks are now based on percentage of max hit points.
-* Beds, tents, stools, etc. have automatic flags for `STAND_IN`, `STAND_AT`, etc. in addition to some standard hit and move regeneration bonuses.
-* Bashing / tripping was effectively useless because combatants were automatically moved back to standing position in violence_update().
-This is now a bit smarter, with cooldown rates.
-* You cannot change position while in a daze / cooldown state.
-You can still issue several commands while knocked down, but you can't get back up!
-* Standing up in combat is automatic once the cooldown period has been reached.
-  This is essentially the same as before where you would _always_ stand up during combat when attacked, but now it's no longer instant.
-* Current position can be shown in prompt.
-* The 'lore' command has been implemented.
-It works like the 'identify' spell, but hand-picks information based on your skill percentage.
-What the player knows about is random, seeded by the player's name and the object's vnum.
-  It currently cannot be practiced beyond 75%.
-* Tiny balance changes have been made to certain skills and stat regen amounts.
-* Form / parts for races have been reviewed and tweaked slightly.
-It makes no gameplay difference, but may in the future.
-* Mob / object materials are now stored in a table.
-They are, however, still unused.
-* Some, but not all, simple "Ok." messages have been replaced with useful things.
-* Doors are now properly closed and locked and both sides when loading zones.
-This fixes some resets as well.
-* Lots and lots of warning messages for mismatched doors or keys when loading zones.
-  This produces some warning messages from the stock zones (which are warranted).
-* Fast healing is only active when sitting, resting, or sleeping.
-* Meditation is only active when sitting or resting.
-* New messages for passing through doors (for both sides).
-* Tweaked some stat tables very slightly to allow for steady progression in areas that looked like oversights.
-* You can no longer trip targets without feet or legs.
-* Getting hit by fire or ice breath no longer makes you _less_ hungry or thirsty.
-Whoops!
-* Drunkeness, thirst, hunger, and fullness now gives you more useful messages when the state changes via drink/eat.
-* 'Word of recall' now writes "Spell failed." to the _caster_ rather than the victim.
-* 'Heat metal' would drop an item _more_ if the opponent had more dexterity - this is fixed, but still needs balancing.
-* If standing on/at/in something, The `stand` command without any argument will now step off/out.
-* In most cases, finding characters and objects by '1.thing', '2.thing', etc. will now count correctly when searching multiple locations (e.g, check the room, then the rest of the world).
-This is done by a `find_continue_count()` call.
-* Looking for doors by name now works the same way as looking for anything else.
-  You can now find a door by number - for example, if you're carrying "a portable door", and there are two "door"s in the room, you can now say `open 3.door` to open the room's second door.

 As a bonus feature, booting the MUD currently outputs several files to JSON format in the `json/` directory.
 In time, the MUD will be able to read these files